joseluistello/joseluistello/README.md

 - 🌱 I’m currently learning data engineering
 - ♨️ I’m looking to enter in tech industry
 - ⚡ I love to read mangas, books and blog posts
+- 🌩️ I maintain a [database](https://www.notion.so/joseluistello/resources-3b96a11183d342b889c95e9bcb1e0c7f) with valuable resources on machine learning, product, writing, and more.

 ---
 ### 📕 Latest Blog Posts and Projects